 10 ways to support your favorite independent bookstores

 1. Pay them a visit.
-Of course in 2020 we need to preface this by saying: stay safe and follow health department guidelines.
+Of course, we need to preface this by saying: stay safe and follow health department guidelines.
 But I do hope you can visit in person—and if not now, soon—because an empty bookstore is a lonely bookstore.
 Pop by in person, enjoy the atmosphere, pick up a book that catches your eye, tell the booksellers you’re glad they’re there.

 2. Pick up a book.
 Independent bookstores exist to sell you books.
 That’s what they do best!
 When you spend your book-buying dollars with them, you play a small part in letting them continue doing what they do.
 I think it was Wendell Berry who once said that with every purchase, we vote for the work we want to see in the world.
 When you buy books from indies, you vote for their work to continue.